 Do we hope that after reading this post, you know What is a good CPU temp for gaming?
 It’s a bit technical to see as it depends on different games and graphics settings.
-However, a temperature of up to 70 to 75 is the idle and optimal for gaming on the go.
-There is no benchmark, but be sure not to make your PC perform up to 90 degrees, and this will make things complicated, and you will feel disappointed.
+However, a temperature of up to 70 to 75 is idle and optimal for gaming on the go.
+There is no benchmark, but be sure not to make your PC perform up to 90 degrees, this will make things complicated, and you will feel disappointed.

 In the end, this was all for today.
 If you have any questions or queries related to this topic or another one, you can reach us through the comment box.
 Thanks for reading.
 Have a nice day!